digitalbricklayer/techteapotcom/src/content/posts/mrtg-v1-0-in-depth/index.md

 Open source collaboration - how quickly changes to the software were made by a community of people who began to make improvements to the project.

 Why did such a simple tool take off in such a big way?
 MRTG just prior to 1995 would have just been a script produced internally and then used exclusively internally by a very small number of people.
 At best, it might have been shared around a few other colleagues in other similar institutions with a similar itch to scratch.

+## MRTG Significance

+I first came into contact with MRTG when a *very* enthusiastic customer gave me a demonstration of his use of the tool to chart the traffic over one of his network switches.
+It was slightly embarrassing as we were upgrading his installation of a proprietary, venture capital backed and very expensive network management tool.
+There was very little gushing over my upgrade.

+So, why am I interested in a network management tool first released 27 years ago?
+I think the reason I'm interested about MRTG is twofold.

+1. MRTG was the first superstar open source network management tool.
+Plenty of tools have come after MRTG and an awful lot of them eclipsed MRTG in an awful lot of ways, but MRTG was the first;
+2. MRTG used the web in innovative ways but it also used the internet as a collaborative medium too.

+Take a look at the [SLAC Network Monitoring Tools](https://www.slac.stanford.edu/xorg/nmtf/nmtf-tools.html) catalog.
+The very first entry is MRTG.

 ## Early Release History